Top 4 Alternatives to AWeber

-While we found Vertical Response to be lacking in a few areas–it was having some issues with stability when last we checked–many of those were attributable to a platform migration that was underway at the time.
+While we found Vertical Response (see our review) to be lacking in a few areas–it was having some issues with stability when last we checked–many of those were attributable to a platform migration that was underway at the time.
 It feels a little bit simpler than AWeber, but with the right plan and integrations can accomplish many of the same things.

 The app’s focus on pre-made templates will also be appealing to those who don’t want to wander into the HTML/CSS jungle.

 Why you should switch to Vertical Response:

 The big one here is price.
 Vertical Response undersells AWeber and offers you substantially more options in terms of plans.
 If you’re really frugal and have modest needs, there’s even a free plan available.

 We rated AWeber a full star higher for a reason.
 Both ESPs offer similar functionality, but AWeber’s features generally feel a bit more fully cooked and versatile, namely the autoresponders, reporting tools, and the ability to import your own HTML if you prefer.

 The first thing you’ll notice about Mad Mimi is that it makes quite a first impression.
 It doesn’t look much like any other ESP you’ll try, with a comic-like presentation and animated toggles and buttons.
 I suspect the presentation will be divisive: you’ll either find it fun and engaging or loud and unserious.

 The neat thing about Mad Mimi is that it lets you turn features on and off (via a series of switches), depending on which ones you’ll use.
 Some of the features are premium, but you’ll won’t accidentally sign-up for something you don’t want to use.